kaur-b76/Netflix-Engagement-Churn-Analysis/README.md

 Mobile & Smart TV users have the highest engagement.
 If any device type correlates with higher churn, Netflix may need to optimize the viewing experience for that platform.

-4. Recommendations to Reduce Churn
+VIII Recommendations to Reduce Churn

-Personalized Content Recommendations:
-Improve algorithm-driven recommendations to keep users engaged.
+- Personalized Content Recommendations:Improve algorithm-driven recommendations to keep users engaged.
-Payment Flexibility: Introduce grace periods or loyalty discounts for late payers.
+- Payment Flexibility: Introduce grace periods or loyalty discounts for late payers.
-Device Optimization: Ensure smooth streaming across all device types.
+- Device Optimization: Ensure smooth streaming across all device types.
-Improve Customer Experience: Enhance UI/UX, customer support, and content library.
+- Improve Customer Experience: Enhance UI/UX, customer support, and content library.